thunderrun/cv/cv_en.md

 - Working for big data platform and other desktop web applications since the establishment of the big data department
   - Products major function: calculation, usage(ETL, task warning, event tracking), analysis, visualization and management of massive amount of data
 - Webviews inside YMM Apps
-- Build large scale platform systems including multipe web applications based on Axure prototype using Vue and singleSPA
+- Build large scale platform systems including multiple web applications based on Axure prototype using Vue and singleSPA
 - Gradually upgrade old projects to new projects without affecting the original functions
-  - Comunication between old/new components/apps using BroadcastChannel API
+  - Communication between old/new components/apps using BroadcastChannel API
   - Inject styles into iframe to show specific part of old application in new app
   - Upgrade developing tools from cooking-cli/custom webpack to Nuxt/Vue Cli
 - Solutions to complex problems